Key message: A scientific introduction

 Other questions that can be answered in the introduction include: How did the problem arise?
 How has it evolved over time?
 Is the approach to the problem new in this work? ...

-2. The representation of the goal of the work
+2. The representation of the objective of the work

-After presenting the specific problem that the work wants to work on, the goal of the work should be named and explained.
-The goal of the work is to contribute to the solution of this problem.
-If the problem was clearly described in the first part of the introduction, the goal of the work can be convincingly deduced.
+After presenting the specific problem that the work wants to address, the objective of the work should be named and explained.
+The objective of the work is to contribute to the solution of this problem by adding new knowledge.
+If the problem was clearly described in the first part of the introduction, the objective of the work can be convincingly deduced.

-The goal can be formulated as a statement: "The goal of the work is ..." or as a question: "The aim of the work is to answer the following question (research question): ....?"
+The objective can be formulated as a statement: "The objective of the work is ..." or as a question: "The aim of the work is to answer the following question (research question): ....?"
 To solve the problem, a thesis can be set up, which should be proven by the work.

 The theme of the work is the main idea or main subject of the work.
-A goal is a desired future outcome, which is precisely determined in terms of content, time and scope.
-According to this definition, the goal of the work must be precisely formulated.
+A objective is a desired future outcome, which is precisely determined in terms of content, time and scope.
+According to this definition, the objective of the work must be precisely formulated.
 A reader (the supervisor) will not be satisfied with a vague goal formulation.

-Most scientific papers, as well as Bachelor's and Master's theses, are limit by the time and scope of the work, so the goal must be limited.
-For some Bachelor's or Master's theses the limitation of the goal belongs to the task.
-In such a case, the limitation should be explained along with the goal.
+Most scientific papers, as well as theses and PhD dissertations, are limitd by the time and scope of the work, so the objective must be limited.
+For some theses the narrowing down to the objective belongs to the task.
+In such a case, the this should be explained along with the objective.

 3. The representation of the way of proceeding